 - After the aquarium is full of water, I put my heater in the aquarium and plug it in.
 You will be able to gauge the temperature by observing the thermometer on the outside of your aquarium.
 Tropical fish need a temperature of 78ºF to 82ºF.

-- The next thing to do is use something to remove the chlorine, chloramines, and any heavy metals from the water.
+- The next thing to do is to use something to remove the chlorine, chloramines, and any heavy metals from the water.
 This can be done in one step.
-I use something called Stress Coat, by Aquarium Pharmaceuticals.
+I use something called Stress Coat by Aquarium Pharmaceuticals.
 Follow the directions on the bottle and apply it to your aquarium water.

-- You will want to adjust your pH (acidity of water). pH falls into one of three categories: acidic, neutral, or alkaline.
+- You will want to adjust your pH (acidity of the water). pH falls into one of three categories: acidic, neutral, or alkaline.
 A proper pH should run between 6.8 and 7.2, with 7.0 being an exact neutral pH.
 Tap water in most cities is usually extremely alkaline, and fish will not tolerate this for very long.
 To start your aquarium correctly, I recommend getting a tablet that can be put into the aquarium to set the pH at neutral.
 Jungle "Correct pH Tank Buddies" is a good one to buy and can be bought at any store that sells aquarium products.
 Again, always read the directions so that you know how many tablets to put into your aquarium.

-- I advise letting your aquarium set for 24 hours while maintaining a correct temperature and correct pH.
+- I advise letting your aquarium set for 24 hours while maintaining the correct temperature and correct pH.
 To test your pH, purchase test strips that can be quickly dunked into the aquarium and red momentarily.
 This will help you to gauge your water chemistry.
 This is the start of setting up a beautiful aquarium!